 Plus, you can ask them how their kid’s baseball game was or how their dog is feeling now or get details from their Disney trip the next time you see them in person.

 It’s also a great window into who they are.
 Most people post “perfect” social media posts.
 But even with the ‘My Perfect Life Filter’ on, you can still figure out what kind of mom they are, what kind of things interest them, and what they find funny.

 We can unlearn what Kindergarten taught us: We don’t, in fact, need to be friends with everyone.
 Kind and friendly, yes.
 Friends, no.

-Pay attention for the deal breakers and walk away if the relationship isn’t going to work for you.
+Pay attention to the deal breakers and walk away if the relationship isn’t going to work for you.

 9. Some Deal Breakers:

 There are some deal breakers to look out for when you’re searching for Mom Friends.
 Not every friendly mom you meet is right for you.
 Even if they’re super nice.

 And not all Mom Friends will morph into a Mom Tribe.
 That’s okay.

 1. Make sure they parent similarly to you:

 You can’t be true friends with a mom who spanks her child if you’re morally against it.
 You can’t be friends with a mom who only serves her kids organic vegan homemade food when you eat fast food all the time.
 It’s impossible to be friends with a mom who can’t stand toys on the floor when you let the kids make creative messes.
 It can be super tricky if you enjoy cocktails and they refuse to touch the stuff.
 It’s not going to work long term.